 Can we get financial assistance to set up the club or group?

 There are a variety of grants available to community sport and recreation clubs.
 Your local government and/or Healthway may have grant schemes that you can access.

-Do we have to have a post office box for mail?
+Do we have to have a Post Office Box for mail?

 Do we need contact with our local government council?

-Is personal advice available?
+- Is personal advice available?